jpatdalton/deep_learning_project/README.md

 matplotlib<br>
 h5py<br>

-You should ensure they are available in your environment before running any of the code.
+You should ensure they are available in your environment before running any of the code.  <br>
+FYI: I had a few issues with PIL when testing, but uninstalling PIL and pillow then reinstalling just pillow fixed them.

 You must first download the SVHN dataset to begin.
 Download the training and test set: